itsnanobug/pingtube/README.md

 So I built this for fun and to help out a friend who needed a simple solution.

 ## License
-This is free and unencumbered software released into the public domain.
+This is free and unencumbered software released into the public domain.<br>
-...
 For more information, please refer to <https://unlicense.org/>